dev-sekhmet/sekhmet-api/README.md

 this project uses github actions for ci
 3 types of build ise used
-build.yml to test and package code snapshots.yml to package and uplaod jar to artifactory (use snapshot_push label for your PR)
+build.yml to test and package code snapshots.yml to package and upload jar to artifactoryon snapshot repo(trigger manually) releases.yml to package and upload jar to artifactory on release repo(trigger manually)

 ## Project Structure